Antipater: Family background

 Antipater probably served politically and militarily under King Perdiccas III of Macedon, Philip II's predecessor, arising to a position of renown before Philip assumed the throne in 359 BC.
 According to the Sudas, Antipater left a compilation of letters in 2 books and a history, called The Illyrian Deeds of Perdikkas (Περδίκκου πράξεις Ιλλυριακαί).
-Antipater was also a student of Aristotle.
+The Suas also suggest Antipater was a student of Aristotle, but this is unlikely since he was 15 years older with the relationship being one of a friend and a follower.
 Aristotle named him as executor-in-charge of his will, when he died in 322 BC.

 Career under Philip II of Macedon

 Through his service with Philip II, alongside Parmenion, Antipater became one of Philip's trusted advisors and a prominent Hetairoi, aiding in Philip's expansion of the Macedonian state.
 Antipater is known to have campaigned in Thrace against the Odrysian King Kersobleptes early in his career.
 In 342 BC, he was appointed by Philip to govern Macedon as his regent while the former left for three years of hard and successful campaigning against Thracian and Scythian tribes, which extended Macedonian rule as far as the Hellespont.
 In 342 BC, when the Athenians tried to assume control of the Euboean towns and expel the pro-Macedonian rulers, he sent Macedonian troops to stop them.
 In the late summer of the same year, Antipater went to Delphi, as Philip's representative (theoros) in the Amphictyonic League, a religious organization to which Macedon had been admitted in 346 BC; he attended the Pythian Games on Philip II's behalf.

 Bust depicting Philip II of Macedon, the father of Alexander the Great.
 Antipater was a right hand man to Philip II, often serving as regent when Philip was away on campaign.

 When Thrace again threatened Macedon's northern border in 340 BC, Antipater campaigned in the area and turned over the regency to a teenage Alexander the Great.
 After the triumphal Macedonian victory at the Battle of Chaeronea in 338 BC, Antipater was sent as ambassador to Athens (337–336 BC) to negotiate a peace treaty and return the bones of the Athenians who had fallen in the battle.
 Antipater is known to have had a long-standing friendship with the Athenian statesman Phocion; it may originate from this visit or earlier interactions.

 Antipater started as a great friend to both the young Alexander and the boy's mother, Olympias, and aided Alexander in the struggle to secure his succession after Philip's death, in 336 BC.
 He joined Parmenion in advising Alexander the Great not to set out on his Asiatic expedition until he had provided by marriage for the succession to the throne.